kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 **Recommendation**
 While the studio should aim to work with directors with a track record of financial success to seek out consistent profit, the most profitable directors, and those whose movies have the highest ROIs, can often be up-and-coming directors.
 The studio should not ignore new talent and should look for opportunities to engage with aspiring directors.
 Further analysis is needed to determine determinants of success for up-and-coming directors.

+*Further analysis - what pct of the 100 most successful movies have directors who directed in less than five movies?*

 ## Genre analysis
 How do financial outcomes differ by genre?
 Which genres are most successful?